 I remember my first time at the Harbour Centre campus.

 It was Grade 9, and my friends and I were taking the newly-constructed Canada Line on our way to an adventure.
-Getting off at the Vancouver City Centre station, we walked across the street to London Drugs, then went back into the station to walk to the Seymour Street exit (we really did not know our downtown geography back then).
-There, we made our way down to 7-Eleven and A&W, before finally making our way over to what I thought was the famous spinning restaurant I kept hearing about.
+Getting off at the Vancouver City Centre station, we walked across the street to London Drugs, then to Seymour Street where we visited 7-Eleven and A&W for a quick bite.
+Finally, we ended up making our way to what I thought was the iconic spinning restaurant.

 Imagine my surprise, then, when I saw all the SFU logo.
 I was a few years away from post-secondary education at that point, and schools were the furthest thing from my mind.
 Still, I thought to myself, surprised: